NextAcademy/til_engineering/_posts/2018-01-15-react-pattern-higher-order-component.md

 ---

 #### Higher order what?
 Higher Order Component (HOC) is simply a function that takes a component and returns a new powered-up component.
-It is not part the React library, it's simply a pattern to write React.
+It is not part of the React library, it's simply a pattern to write React.

 #### Okaaay.. what for?
 (TLDR)
 Reusability!